sparkflows/sparkflows-docs/docs/aws/glue-integration.rst

    :alt: aws
    :width: 60%

-5. On sucessful execution, you will able to see count of Fire Insights Processors running on Fire machine, you may validate validate it from Fire Insights UI too.
+5. On successful execution, you will able to see count of Fire Insights Processors running on Fire machine, you may validate validate it from Fire Insights UI too.

 .. figure:: ..//_assets/aws/glue/api_response.PNG
    :alt: aws